DataDog/documentation/content/en/real_user_monitoring/browser/data_collected.md

 * **Initial Load**: Loading Time is equal to *whichever is longer*:

     - The difference between `navigationStart` and `loadEventEnd`.
-    - Or the difference between `navigationStart` and the first time the page has no activity for more than 100ms (activity being defined as ongoing network requests, or DOM mutations are currently occurring).
+    - Or the difference between `navigationStart` and the first time the page has no activity for more than 100ms (activity being defined as ongoing network requests or a DOM mutation).

-* **SPA Route Change**: Loading Time is equal to the difference between the user click and the first time the page has no activity for more than 100ms (activity being defined as ongoing network requests, or DOM mutations are currently occurring)
+* **SPA Route Change**: Loading Time is equal to the difference between the user click and the first time the page has no activity for more than 100ms (activity being defined as ongoing network requests, or a DOM mutation).

 ### Hash SPA navigation